-Welcome to the Community of St. Gabriel, an English-speaking Orthodox Christian community in Glasgow, Scotland, the daughter church and outreach of St Nicholas and St Blane in Dunblane.
+Welcome to the Community of the Archangel Gabriel, an English-speaking Orthodox Christian community in Glasgow, Scotland.
 We want you to know that:

 - You are welcome here.
 We are always honoured to have visitors join us for prayer and worship.

 - All of our services are in English.

 - You won’t be asked to do anything which would make you uncomfortable.

 - We don’t expect visitors to contribute anything to the financial support of our chapel, parish or our programmes.

 - Our children worship with us.
 If you have young children, they are welcome here, too.
 If you need to step to the back of the Church or outside with your child for any reason, you are not disturbing us.

 - We hope that Christian children will be raised in the Church and to do that, they have to be in the Church.

 - If you need any assistance at all, please let us know.
 We are here to be of service to you.

 If you are an Orthodox Christian, and you have prepared yourself to receive Holy Communion according to your Spiritual Father’s direction, be sure to introduce yourself to our priest before the service.
 You are welcome to approach the chalice.